 Lots of teens are still shunning cars

 The much-discussed collapse in teenage driving in the U.S. seems to have ended a few years ago.
 But the less-discussed recovery, which I wrote about last year, seems to be over, too.
 Newly released data from the Federal Highway Administration shows the percentage of American teenagers with licenses to have more or less plateaued at levels much lower than those of a few decades ago.
+In 1984, 47.8% of 16-year-olds in this country could legally drive.
+In 2018, only 25.6% could.

 Trending CarsFind More Cars